addozhang/otel-injector-sample/README.md

 ## 📄 License

-This project uses the Apache 2.0 license.
+This project uses the MIT license.
+See [LICENSE](LICENSE) for details.